susan-davis/stellar-core/BIBLE.md

 ## New Threats
 ### Harmony
-Harmony is the Big Bad of the series (or
+Harmony is the Big Bad of the series (or of at least the initial three seasons, if *SU* runs longer).
+They are a parasitic hive mind that takes over

 ### The Alliance of Independent Worlds